adamectimotei/jwt-threat-matrix/attacks/none-algorithm.md

 #### Burp Suite (JWT Editor extension)
 1. Intercept a request containing a JWT token.
-2. Modify the header to use `"alg": "none"` and other variants:
+2. Modify the header to use `"alg": "none"` and try other variants as well:
    - `"alg": "None"`
    - `"alg": "NONE"`
    - `"alg": "nOnE"`